IMTorgOpenDataTools/doc-metadata-extract/README.md

 # Document Metadata Extract

-This project extracts metadata from a document to index it for quick review.
+This project extracts metadata from files within a directory and returns an interactive html index describing the files.

-## Graphical Depict Text
+## Data and Representation

+Collected file metadata include:

+* individual file, raw data: title, authors, toc, size, sentences
+* individual file, aggregated data: topics, key words / phrases
+* collective directory, comparison data: similarity with others, N-topics and relevance to each topic, ...

+Data can graphically displayed:

 * what manageble number (3-6) of topics are overlapping across sources?  => topic modeling
 * how can each source be located with respect to each topic?  => network attraction graph
-*
+* ...

 ## Run